-While many people are focused on the Big Three when it comes to trucks, it’s hard to overlook the 2020 Toyota Tacoma.
+While many people are focused on the Big Three manufacturers when it comes to trucks, it’s hard to overlook the Toyota Tacoma.
+However, it’s had issues over the years, and despite its perceived reliability, the 2020 Toyota Tacoma has some major problems.
 The company claims owners can “play harder” with this model.
-However, the engine, fuel system and service brakes leave a lot to be desired.
+But owners are finding major fuel-related problems, as well as brake, and highly concerning engine and powertrain malfunctions.

 Click on other model year to view more problems:201920212022